ej1m/IoT-Based-Smart-Cooling-and-Hazard-Detection-System/README.md

 Power Supply: The system is powered by a 12V DC supply and can also utilize AC power.

-This effectively combines environmental monitoring, safety, and automated cooling, making it suitable for applications requiring enhanced safety and comfort.
+This system effectively combines environmental monitoring, safety, and automated cooling, making it suitable for applications requiring enhanced safety and comfort.